 I feel like modern society increasingly misses the point on not only the milk issue, but on many other life issues as well.
 It could be called FTD (failure to discern) syndrome—the swallowing of propaganda just because some “expert” said so, or perhaps because Google said so.
 Maybe we’ve listened too long to Big Food’s line concerning food; all milk is milk, no matter how it’s produced, all tomatoes are the same, all calories, all fats, all carbs are the same, all people should strictly adhere to the SAD (Standard American diet).
 One size fits all.

 We are fortunate to be in an era that offers volumes of information that our grandparents could only dream of.
 But even in this world of information, discernment is paramount.
-While the internet has brought unprecedented intelligence to our fingertips of the common populace, it has also simplified the feeding of propaganda to the masses.
+While the internet has brought unprecedented intelligence to our fingertips, it has also simplified the feeding of propaganda to the masses.
 However, the good news is that if you google raw milk, you now find not only the dire warnings posted by the CDC and FDA, you also find websites for advocacy groups like cornucopia.org and realmilk.com, as well as leads to farms that produce and sell it.
 This is good, and provides a much more balanced view of the issues at hand.
 It has been said that the worldwide web is a great playing field leveler.
 I can agree with that, but it’s also a gigantic rumor mill.
 And that’s the View from the Country.